-Across the street from the Pool of Ohe’o is the Pipiwai Trail, a well-known, 4-mile long trail that leads up to the Waimoku Falls.
-The falls are 400-feet tall, the tallest on all of Maui, and the path leading up to them is lined in towering deep-green bamboo.
-It is a beautiful walk and well worth the time, especially since your entrance fee covers 3 days, leaving ample time to explore.
+Across the street from the Pool of Ohe’o is the Pipiwai Trail, a well-known, 4-mile-long trail that leads up to the Waimoku Falls.
+The falls are 400 feet tall, the tallest on all of Maui, and the path leading up to them is lined with towering deep-green bamboo.
+It’s a beautiful walk and well worth the time, especially since your entrance fee covers 3 days, leaving ample time to explore.

 The Kipahulu campground surrounds the Pools of Ohe’o and offers tent camping.
 They also have BBQ pits, well-kept bathrooms, ample parking, and a ranger station.
 No permits or reservations are required and it is a first-come-first-serve, drive-up campground.